When it comes to your service selection you will be given the choice of a service:

 - With full transactional history – useful for reporting or referring to past data in Xero, OR

-- Balances (no or limited transactions) service – useful for a fresh start or really messy legacy data
+- Balances (transaction free) service – useful for a fresh start or really messy legacy data.

 If you do not want any transactions at all, for example it is a very messy file, then you could consider a balances service which are transaction-free.